banggaoo/CocoaAnalyzer/README.md

 ### CocoaPods (Build Phase integration)

 Note: This can significantly slow-down your build times.
+Note: You have to upload your binary to 'bin' folder.
+Also frameworks.

 1. Add `pod 'IBAnalyzer'` to your `Podfile`.
 1. Run `pod repo update` and then `pod install`.